Charanjit Singh (musician): Career

 He also performed extensively with Kishore Kumar on live tours through the 1970s and 1980s, often playing guitar, bass, and transicord.
 Composer R. D. Burman frequently relied on Singh for guitar and synthesizer textures, with colleagues recalling that “if there was a modern sound Burman wanted, Charanjit was often the first call.”
 Music directors Laxmikant–Pyarelal valued his ability to adapt quickly in large-scale studio productions such as Amar Akbar Anthony and Bobby, where his bass and synthesizer work helped modernize Bollywood’s orchestral sound.

-After the rediscovery of his 1982 album Synthesizing: Ten Ragas to a Disco Beat, international press hailed Singh as a visionary.
-The Guardian described the record as “an accidental blueprint for acid house” and praised his “uncanny anticipation of electronic dance music to come.”
-Electronic musician A Guy Called Gerald, who performed with Singh at Berghain in Berlin, called him “a true pioneer — playing music from the 1980s that sounded more futuristic than what DJs were making in 2012.”
+Beyond Bollywood, Charanjit Singh is best known internationally for his groundbreaking 1982 album Synthesizing: Ten Ragas to a Disco Beat.
+Created with Roland’s then-new TB-303, TR-808, and Jupiter-8, the record blended Indian classical ragas with disco and electronic sequencing.
+Singh recorded it in 1982, and was a commercial failure at the time of its original release, but its re-discovery in 2002 and re-issue in early 2010 garnered attention due to comparisons with acid house from the mid to late 1980s.
+Since then, certain commentators in the music press have recast Singh as an originator of acid house music and the album to be a precursor to acid house, earning Singh posthumous recognition as the “father of Acid House.”
+He also used the same drum machine and synthesizers for his experimental electronic calypso record, Experiments in Calypso.